rust-lang/rfcs/text/0000-abort-by-default.md

 # Detailed design
 [design]: #detailed-design

 Have `cargo` generate `panic=abort` to the `Cargo.toml`.
 Whenever the user inteacts with `cargo` (by using a command) and the `Cargo.toml` has no specified panicking strategy, it will add `panic=unwind` and leave a note to the user:

     Warning: No panic strategy was specified, added unwinding to the `Cargo.toml` file, please consider change it to your needs.

+## Libraries

-For libraries, nothing is modified, as they inherit the strategy of the binary.
+For libraries, the `Cargo.toml` is not modified, as they inherit the strategy of the binary.

+### Relying on unwinding

+If a library specifies `panic=unwind`, it will stored in a rlib metadata field, `unwind_needed`.
+If this field does not match with the crate which is linking against the library, `rustc` will produce an error.

+This is done in order to make sure that applications can rely on unwinding without leading to unsafety when being linked against by an aborting runtime.

+## Extensions

 After several release cycles, an extension could be added, which makes specifying the strategy mandatory.